Midnight (1982 film): Plot

 At their next Black Mass, Cynthia sacrifices Gwen, while Nancy quietly recites the Lord's Prayer.
 This time, Luke drinks Gwen's blood himself.
 After the mass, Luke prepares to bring Gwen's body outside, but is accosted by Bert, who clobbers him.
 Bert holds Abraham and Cyrus at gunpoint, and forces Abraham to retrieve Nancy.
 Just as Nancy is brought outside, Cynthia attacks Bert, stabbing him to death.
 As he collapses, his gun discharges, shooting and killing both Cyrus and Abraham.
 Nancy flees into a barn and is chased by Cynthia, but Nancy manages to overpower her and slash her throat with a sickle.
 Nancy proceeds to pour gasoline on Luke, who has regained consciousness, and lights him on fire.
 Traumatized, she collapses against a shed and watches Luke burn to death.

 Cast

 Production

-Midnight was filmed on location outside Pittsburgh, Pennsylvania in 1981 on a budget of $200,000.
-Tom Savini supplied the film's special effects.
+Midnight was filmed on location outside Pittsburgh, Pennsylvania in 1980 on a budget of $70,000 Tom Savini supplied some of the film's special effects/props such as the real life skeleton and the black-faced mother mummy makeup.
+When Savini left to work on Knightriders (1981), Russo stepped in and finished the remaining special effects shots.

 Release

-Midnight received a theatrical release through Independent-Internation, opening regionally in Tallahassee, Florida on May 28, 1982.
+Midnight received a theatrical release through Independent International Pictures, opening regionally in Tallahassee, Florida on May 28, 1982.
 It continued to screen in various U.S. cities, opening in Nashville, Tennessee on June 11, 1982.

 In 1985, the film was re-released under the alternate title The Backwoods Massacre.